Nicolás López (director): Life and work

-At the age of 20, López directed his first feature film, Promedio Rojo (2004), an absurdist romantic comedy about teenage nerds, in which the main character slips in and out of reality, with the ‘unreal’ scenes animated.
+At the age of 20, López directed his first feature film, Promedio Rojo (2004), an absurdist romantic comedy about teenage nerds, in which the main character slips in and out of reality, with the 'unreal' scenes animated.
 He won the special jury prize at the Viña del Mar International Film Festival, and featured in the Mar del Plata International Film Festival and LA Film Fest.
 Although the film was criticized in his native country, it caught the attention of international directors and other industry personalities including Salma Hayek, Alfonso Cuaron, Alejandro González Iñárritu and Guillermo del Toro.
 In 2005, and with a bigger budget, López began working on Santos, a film about a failed comic artist.
 Released in 2008, the film was poorly received by critics and did not fulfill its financial expectations.
 In 2010, after the failure of Santos, López wrote and directed his highest-grossing film yet, Qué pena tu vida, spawning two sequels and building a cast of regular actors such as Ariel Levy, Paz Bascuñán, Lorenza Izzo, Andrea Velasco, Ignacia Allamand, Nicolás Martínez, Ramón Llao and Alison Mandel.

 In 2012, López partnered with the American director Eli Roth to release Aftershock, a Chilean-American disaster movie loosely inspired by events that took place during the 2010 Chile earthquake.
 It was López's first English-language film and was produced for his company Sobras, by Roth, Miguel Asensio and Brian Oliver.
 The movie debuted at the Toronto International Film Festival.
 Following the box-office underperformance of Aftershock, The Green Inferno (2013) and Knock, Knock (2015), López put his "Chilewood" ambitions with Roth on hold and returned to bawdy comedy, scoring huge hits with Sin filtro (2016), Hazlo como hombre (2017) and No estoy loca (2018).

+Sexual abuse accusations

 On 30 June 2018, eight Chilean actresses and models accused López of sexual harassment and workplace bullying.
-The following day Netflix announced it was putting its deal with Sobras "under review" and López himself posted a video online stating he was resigning from Sobras and that he would defend himself against the allegations: "I don’t understand what is happening nor the break in my years-long relationships of trust and affection.
+The following day, Netflix announced it was putting its deal with Sobras "under review" and López himself posted a video online stating he was resigning from Sobras and that he would defend himself against the allegations: "I don't understand what is happening nor the break in my years-long relationships of trust and affection.
 If I sometimes have been misunderstood, I apologize.
-But I’m not a stalker nor an abuser."
-On 26 April 2022, López was found guilty of two sexual abuse charges, and on 16 May was sentenced to five years and one day in jail.
+But I'm not a stalker nor an abuser."
+On 26 April 2022, López was found guilty of sexual abuse, and on 16 May was sentenced to five years and one day in prison.
+However, a few days later, the Supreme Court of Chile modified the sentence to three years and one day of probation.